Forecast: Sunny, muggy before storm risk returns

 "If you loved yesterday’s weather, we’re gonna get a carbon copy of that out there today," News 12 Long Island meteorologist Rich Hoffman said of the "warm and humid weather conditions."

+Shortly before 11 a.m., the temperature at Long Island MacArthur Airport in Ronkonkoma was 82 degrees, with party sunny skies reported.

+Both Kennedy and LaGuardia airports were reporting weather-related arrival and departure delays, with the Federal Aviation Administration advising travelers to check with their airlines as precipitation affected parts of Pennsylvania and other areas to the west.

-Tuesday also brings a high risk for rip currents at ocean beaches from 6 a.m. to 9 p.m.
+For those turning to the Island's ocean beaches for relief from the mugginess, know that Tuesday also brings a high risk for rip currents from 6 a.m. to 9 p.m.

-Chances for showers and thunderstorms, with locally heavy rain, increase Tuesday night and become likely Wednesday and Wednesday night, the weather service said.
-Wednesday night also brings a chance of flash flooding for parts of the region.
+Chances for showers and thunderstorms, with locally heavy rain, start increasing early Wednesday, becoming more likely Wednesday afternoon and night, the weather service said.
+Wednesday also brings a chance of flash flooding for parts of the region.

 "Best chance for storms will be late Wednesday into Thursday morning," Hoffman said.